0xLuks/pyeh/README.md

 # pyeh :snake:

-pyeh is a collection of scripts for my python language learning in ethical hacking.
+pyeh is a collection of scripts to present my journey of learning the python language in ethical hacking.
 Feel free to use it.

 ## Network